hallindavid/davidhallin.com/content/blog/using-regex-with-mysql-queries.md

 # useful REGEX tools

-<a href="https://regex-vis.com/?r=%28%28unit%7Capt%7Cno%29%7B1%2C2%7D%5B0-9%5D%2B%28%5C%2C%29*%28%5C+%29*%29%2B&e=0" target="_blank">Regex-Vis</a> is a really nice visualizer tool for REGEX statements
+<a class="nice_link" href="https://regex-vis.com/?r=%28%28unit%7Capt%7Cno%29%7B1%2C2%7D%5B0-9%5D%2B%28%5C%2C%29*%28%5C+%29*%29%2B&e=0" target="_blank">Regex-Vis</a> is a really nice visualizer tool for REGEX statements
 <br /><br />
-<a href="https://regexr.com/" target="_blank">RegExr</a> is a great way of testing regular expressions against bodies of text
+<a class="nice_link" href="https://regexr.com/" target="_blank">RegExr</a> is a great way of testing regular expressions against bodies of text
 <br /><br />
-<a href="https://desktopappswithelectron.com/" target="_blank">Desktop Apps With Electron</a> is a video course that Beyond Code put out a few years back that shows people how create desktop apps with Electron.
+<a class="nice_link" href="https://desktopappswithelectron.com/" target="_blank">Desktop Apps With Electron</a> is a video course that Beyond Code put out a few years back that shows people how create desktop apps with Electron.
 One of the things that they show you how to do is basically programming your own Regex-Vis.
 Playing with it like this can supercharge your understanding of regular expressions

 # feedback / requests ?